-You are looking for options for financially supporting your business and invoice factoring appears to be the best option.
-But you have questions about finding the right factoring company.
-Will they work with a business like yours?
-If they do, what questions do you need to ask them?
+After some research, you determine that invoice factoring looks to be the quickest solution.
+You need to find a company to work with.
+But will they work with construction businesses like yours?
+If they do, what do you need to know?
 What questions do you not even know to ask?
 Who can you trust?
-We will be answering these and many other common questions people need to know when looking for and picking the best factoring company for your business.
+We will be answering these and many other common questions people need to understand when assessing and picking the best factoring company for construction businesses.

 What Industries Do Factoring Companies Serve?